dlresende/kata-bank-app/README.md

        When he withdraws 10.0 EUR into his account Then the new balance is 90.0 EUR
 ```
-2.Create the Java class `src/specs/java/steps/WithdrawFromAccountStepdefs.java` and implement the steps described in the previous scenario.
+2.Implement the missing steps described in the previous scenario in the class `net.diegolemos.bankapp.steps.AccountStepdefs`.

 3.By doing TDD, implement the 'withdraw' feature just added before.